What are thinking errors?

 Mindfulness involves being fully present and engaged at the moment, observing thoughts and feelings without judgment.
 This skill helps individuals recognize when they are falling into cognitive distortions and allows them to observe these thoughts as mental events rather than truths about reality.

-Daily mindfulness exercises, such as focused breathing or mindful walking, enhance your ability to notice and detach from distorted thoughts can help individuals practice this.
+Daily mindfulness exercises, such as focused breathing or mindful walking, enhance the ability to notice and detach from distorted thoughts and can help individuals practice this.

 2. Cognitive restructuring